 Our recent papers for metrology developed for molecular semiconductors: Raman Spectroscopy as an Advanced Structural Nanoprobe for Conjugated Molecular Semiconductors (Invited topical review); Organic Photovoltaic Blends Probed by Surface-Enhanced Raman Spectroscopy

-PhD projects for 2018 entry are now available!
+PhD projects for 2018 entry are available (all filled).

 “Organic Bioelectronics” A recent trend in neuromorphic engineering involves the use of devices based on organic electronic materials.
 This is largely motivated by the attractive characteristics organic devices offer in interfacing electronics with biology.
 Key advantages of organic-based materials include their compatibility with low cost processing on large area, mechanically-flexible substrates that can be conformal to the body as well as the tunability of their properties via blending and chemical synthesis.
 The aim of the proposal is to develop organic-based composites and implement neuromorphic device architectures suitable for the processing of biological (e.g. brain) signals with a view towards applications in the field of implantable electronics, health monitoring, and neural prosthesis.
 This project will be co-supervised by Prof George Malliaras (Department of Engineering, University of Cambridge).